meteor/meteor/packages/spacebars/syntax.md

 <div id=foo class={{myClass}} {{attrs1}} {{attrs2}}>...</div>
 ```

 Attributes are combined from left to right, with later attribute values overwriting previous ones.
-Multiple attribute values for the same attribute are not merged in any way, so if `attrs1` specifies a value for the `class` attribute, it will overwrite `{{myClass}}`.
-Whenever any dependency of the overall calculation changes, the element's attributes are recalculated and updated.
+Multiple values for the same attribute are not merged in any way, so if `attrs1` specifies a value for the `class` attribute, it will overwrite `{{myClass}}`.
+Meteor takes care of recalculating the element's attributes if any of `myClass`, `attrs1`, or `attrs2` changes reactively.

-Comment tags are allowed in the reactive attribute position, but no other template tags are.
+Comment tags are allowed in the reactive attribute position.